 Before proceeding further, we must make one last detour.
 It is incumbent that we define what we mean by senior citizen.
 This definition is not as easy to come by as we might first expect.
 Thus the Legal Free Dictionary notes: "Elderly persons, usually more than sixty or sixty-five years of age.
 People in the United States who are more than sixty years of age are commonly referred to as senior citizens or seniors.
 These terms refer to people whose stage in life is generally called old age, though there is no precise way to identify the final stage of a normal life span.
 People are said to be senior citizens when they reach the age of sixty or sixty-five because those are the ages at which most people retire from the workforce." http://legal-dictionary.thefreedictionary.com/Senior+Citizens (November 2, 2012).
 The American Association of Retired Persons, however, defines a senior citizen as someone over 50 years of age.
 The National Cancer Association for both North America and Europe merely breaks down ages by decades of age, that is to say, people who are 50-59, 60-69, etc. The bottom line is that there are no precise sociological standards for when one particular age group ends and another begins.
-For purposes of this chapter then, the author has created the following senior citizen travel age groups and within these groups he defines the following:
+For purposes of this article then, the author has created the following senior citizen travel age groups and within these groups he defines the following:

-Name Years Characteristics Early old 50-65 May or may not be retired Tend to be finishing raising family Tend to worry large expenses such as university education Just retired/the young old 65-75 Children are now grown, Tend to have expendable income Tend to travel both for enjoyment and to see family and friends Realize that they may soon no longer be well enough to travel easily The old elderly 75+ Are more fragile Tend to worry about future Easier to pay for loved ones to come to them, then to travel
+Name Years Characteristics

+Early old 50-65 May or may not be retired

+Tend to be finishing raising family

+Tend to worry large expenses such as university education

+Just retired/the young old 65-75 Children are now grown,

+Tend to have expendable income

+Tend to travel both for enjoyment and to see family and friends

+Realize that they may soon no longer be well enough to travel easily

+The old elderly 75+ Are more fragile

+Tend to worry about future

+Easier to pay for loved ones to come to them, then to travel

-This chart, however, will vary on both a person-by-person basis and also on a national basis.
-For example, those nations that have a sophisticated social safety net will have less economic anxiety among its senior citizens.
-Currently, however with the entrance of the baby-boom population (those born between 1946-1960) national medical services and retirement plans are under severe stress.
+This chart, however, will vary on both a person-by-person basis and also on a national or cultural basis.
+For example, those cultures or nations that have a sophisticated social safety net will have less economic anxiety among its senior citizens, especially in regards to travel.
+Not all is certain even in these nations that offer some form of universal health care.
+With the entrance of the baby-boom population (those born between 1946-1960) into the world of retiree travel, national medical services under extreme economic duress, and government retirement plans facing potential bankruptcies partially due to issues of longevity, new economic uncertainties have entered into the equation.
 At the time of this writing it is not known how long these programs will exist or what modifications may be made to them.